tharun242424/blog/README.md

 # blog
-This is my first exercise with Frontend masters
+This is my 1st exercise with Frontend masters: html